 Once you've collected your spears, cook promptly or refrigerate.
 Check out “25+ Healthy Asparagus Recipes Plus 4 Ways to Store Asparagus” for more information.

 Harvest for about two weeks the third year, and add about a week each year until the harvest lasts six weeks.
 Stop harvesting when most of the spears are skinny and let the plants store energy for the next year.
 Allow the plants to mature and product fernlike 4-6 foot tall foliage.

 How much asparagus do you get from one plant?

 Yield varies significantly depending on growing conditions and variety grown.
 A general rule of thumb is around 10-12 plants per person for fresh asparagus, more if you want to preserve some of the harvest, too.

 The biggest harvests come from hybrids that produce all male plants, which can double the amount of spear production.
 “Millennium” and “Jersey Giant” are heavy producing, mostly all male plants.
 Mary Washington is an heirloom variety bred for rust resistance.

 White asparagus is simply green asparagus that is blocked from sunlight with dirt, mulch or shade cloth.
 It’s milder in flavor than green asparagus.

-At the base of the plants we see new asparagus shoots popping up.
+At the base of the plants we see can new wild asparagus shoots popping up.

 More Gardening Information